dxw/playbook/src/contributing/index.md

 ### Reordering pages

-All pages are implicitly sorted by their title unless overriden.
+All pages are implicitly sorted by their title unless overridden.
 To add an override, set the value of `related_order` in the frontmatter.
 A lower number is listed before a higher number.
 Pages without a `related_order` have an implicit order value set in `_config.yml` in the root of the project.